 Sequestered in the northwest corner of the park, Carbon River is named for the coal deposits discovered nearby.
-Deep in the down the steep mountain valleys, ebbing and flowing with climatic conditions.
+Deep in the flowing with climatic conditions.
 The rate of movement varies, depending on the rate of snowfall and snowmelt.
 Mount Rainier's glaciers can move from just a few inches to up to three feet per day, depending on the steepness of the slope.
 Great crevasses open in the glacier when stresses on the ice cause it to separate.
 More than 35 square miles of glaciers radiate out from Mount Rainier's summit, the largest collection of glaciers on one peak in the contiguous United States.
-The mountain has 27 named glaciers and numerous smaller, unnamed glaciers and ice fields.
+The mountain has 25 named glaciers and numerous smaller, unnamed glaciers and ice fields.